 How to Optimize Speed: Coding

 CSS Delivery has some little tricks one can use to speed up the page as well.
 Not using @import call and removing unused CSS are both good ways to begin.
 Also, make sure one is not using CSS in HTML, for example, in the H1 or DIV tags.
 This will also increase download speed.
 There are WordPress Solutions one can use to aid in minimizing code.
 Those tools include Autoptimize, WP Rocket, Cache Enabler, CloudFlare CDN, and W3 Total Cache.

 Plugins are popular on websites, and while some can be useful for analytics and traffic generation, by and large, plugins often are just taking up useful space and dragging the speed of the page.
 One should ask oneself if the plugin is efficient and worth keeping around for the price of lag.
 If it isn’t, then trim it out.
 Not all plugins need to be removed, but those who have become redundant or obsolete.

 One can check the plugin performance by using the following solutions: NewRelic and Query Monitor.
 If the plugins are performing well, keep them.
 One may find that a number of plugins working unique, numerous tasks are actually faster than one plugin attempting to do all of the work on its own.

 As one can see, there are numerous ways to increase page speed.
-Don’t delay to optimize one’s website.
+Don’t delay to Website Speed Optimization to some one’s website.
 As demonstrated, every second could cost a loss in business and traffic profit.